 Background: World Day of Migrants and Refugees

-On September 27, the Church observes the 106th World Day of Migrants and Refugees, a commemoration instituted by St. Pius X. Pope Francis’s message for the day, written on August 15, is entitled “Like Jesus Christ, forced to flee: Welcoming, protecting, promoting and integrating internally displaced persons.”
+On September 24, the Church observes the 109th World Day of Migrants and Refugees, a commemoration instituted by St. Pius X. Pope Francis’s message for the day, issued on May 9, is entitled “Free to choose whether to migrate or to stay.”

 The Pontifical Council for the Pastoral Care of Migrants and Itinerant People’s 2004 instruction Erga Migrantes Caritas Christi [The Love of Christ toward Migrants] offered an historical overview of the Magisterium’s solicitude for migrants and refugees:

 The migrations of the last century represented a challenge to the pastoral care of the Church, which was organized on the basis of stable territorial parishes.
 Previously members of the clergy had accompanied groups setting off abroad to colonize new lands, but from the middle of the 19th century on, the pastoral care of migrants was entrusted more and more frequently to missionary Congregations.

 Then in 1914 the Decree Ethnografica studia dealt for the first time with the question of clergy involved in the care of migrants.
 It stressed the responsibility of the local Church to assist immigrants and suggested that the local clergy be given specific preparation for this, linguistically, culturally and pastorally.

 The impetus behind the Church’s efforts can be found